Keep your IT spending under control with these IT budgeting best practices

 An IT budget is the part of your budget that covers technology-related expenses.
 This ranges from an operating budget, which involves day-to-day expenses, all the way to capital expenditure for individual projects or campaigns.

-Keep in mind that effective IT budget management considers anything that is tied to the technology your business uses.
+Effective IT budget management considers anything that is tied to the technology your business uses.
 This means that items like IT payroll, conferences and certifications also fall under the IT budget.

 Here is a non-exhaustive list of expenses to consider as you look at your IT spending: